Official Live 'Leg

-Official Live 'Leg a.k.a.
-The Official Live Bootleg is a one-sided live promotional LP by Tom Petty and the Heartbreakers issued by Shelter Records in 1977.
+Official Live 'Leg (also known as The Official Live Bootleg) is a one-sided live promotional LP by Tom Petty and the Heartbreakers issued by Shelter Records in 1977.
 It was recorded at one of the bands' earliest gigs, opening for Al Kooper at Paul's Mall in Boston on December 12, 1976.
 A remastered vinyl version was included in the deluxe edition of The Live Anthology box set.

 Track listing

 All songs written by Tom Petty, except "Jaguar and Thunderbird" written by Chuck Berry.

 U.S. version (Shelter/ABC TP-12677):